ciromattia/kcc/README.md

    This can also improve battery life, page turn speed, and general performance on underpowered ereaders with small memory and storage capacities.

-2) fixes black levels to avoid gray/faded blacks found in many Kindle Store manga
+2) fixes black levels to avoid gray/faded blacks found in many Kindle Store manga.
+(The original source was gray, KCC processing made it black.)

 ![black](images/black_white2.jpeg)